 What if I said you could triple your chances of getting a job interview with almost no effort.
 At Jobscan, we’ve found that job seekers who use applicant tracking system keywords within their resumes can triple their chances of getting an interview.
-This post includes what you need to know about ATS systems and writing a resume that’s ready for ATS.
+This post includes what you need to know about ATS and writing an ATS resume.
 If you have a specific job in mind, you can start by trying our tool for free right here.

 Raise your hand if this sounds familiar: you’ve found the perfect job, you’ve spent days injecting your resume with high-impact action verbs and evidence-backed accomplishments, and you’re confident about your chances.

 Ready to put your best foot forward, you loop back to the job posting in search of the recruiter’s email address, only to find a blue “apply now” button in its place.
 You take the bait—you’ve come this far, after all—and realize you’ve run full speed into job hunter purgatory: the applicant tracking system.

 This is actually a pretty common scenario: For most of us, the applicant tracking system doesn’t cross our mind until it’s staring us right in the face.
 But here’s the scary part: In the scenario above, what you do next has the chance to make or break your chances of getting a job interview.

 That’s right: career progression, chances of landing your dream job, that potentially huge salary boost…they all depend on your ATS resume strategy.